Pediatric Therapeutics

 Developmental Therapy Services

-There are many reasons why you or your pediatrician may be concerned about your child’s speech and language development including
+There are many reasons why you or your pediatrician may be concerned about your child’s development including:

 Delayed Developmental Milestones